FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 25th February 2019.md

 discussion then took place and the Members raised the following issues:

-• The growth and development of rural Limerick is not considered in this Strategy--- **5**
+• The growth and development of rural Limerick is not considered in this Strategy
+---
+**5**

 • Lack of ambition for Limerick which will curtail the plans and projected growth set out